Date Range Updates 2020

 In the Date Range drop-down at the top of the Metrics screen, you’ll also be able to select a Date Range for the entire Metric screen.

-We have implemented some changes to the layout of the Query Builder to make it easier to use.
+We have implemented some changes to the layout of the Metric Builder to make it easier to use.

 After choosing the Data Source, Metric, and (optional) Dimension, you’ll still be able to choose Date Ranges to preview your results in the Data Preview by clicking on the Date Range drop-down.